top of page

 • Quantitative polling of different population groups.
 The sample was as representative of the Black population across England and Wales as possible, with specified quotas around the different demographic factors

 Phase three explored different approaches to the use of stop and search by police forces.
-This will involve convening a virtual ‘workshop’ to discuss the design of different approaches and possible reforms to improve trust and confidence in the process, including young people and police officers from different forces.
+This involved convening a virtual ‘workshop’ to discuss the design of different approaches and possible reforms to improve trust and confidence in the process, including young people and police officers from different forces.

 bottom of page